deepskystacker/DSS/Installers/README.txt

 Only 64 bit versions of Windows 10 and later are supported in this release.

-This is release is all about finishing the conversion of the code to us Qt instead of MFC.
-That said, there are few bug fixes, and a a number of enhancements as well.
+This release is all about finishing the conversion of the code to use Qt instead of MFC.
+That said, there are few bug fixes, and a number of enhancements as well.
 This isn't a complete list as a many changes were made to improve code quality and performance.

 Known problems: